-It is the responsibility of the Owner to operate and maintain the storm water management facility and/or BMPs in accordance with the original design intent and approval.
+It is the responsibility of the Owner to operate and maintain the stormwater management facility and/or BMPs in accordance with the original design intent and approval.
 If the original Owner or Developer has sold the project or passed ownership on to a Homeowner's Association, then it is the new Owner or HOA's responsibility to maintain the facility and provide any required inspection and maintenance.
-Prior to Final Plat Approval, the owner must submit an Operations and Maintenance Agreement (OMA) to the City for approval.
+Prior to the issuance of a Certificate of Occupancy or Final Plat Approval, the owner must submit an Operations and Maintenance Agreement (OMA) to the City for approval.

 Should maintenance be needed at a facility as a result of the Annual Inspection, the Owner is required to provide the City with documentation describing the maintenance required and a schedule for completing all maintenance activities.
 Once all maintenance activities are completed, the Owner is required to provide documentation to the City of the maintenance performed and that the BMP operates as it was designed.
 Under the City's OMA, if the owner or developer does not complete the construction of BMPs fully or does not maintain BMPs according to the required standards, the City can perform any necessary measures to bring the BMPs into compliance.
 The owner is responsible for reimbursing the City for any reasonable costs associated with the completion or maintenance of the BMPs.
-A copy of the OMA is provided in Appendix D. The City received six (6) OMAs during the permit year.
+A copy of the OMA is provided in Appendix F of the SWMP Plan.
+The City received five (5) OMAs during the permit year.